 Years ago a very successful business mentor of mine gave me a vital tip about a necessary meeting all leaders should consider.
 Unfortunately, since I received this advice, I have had to use it several times through.
 It’s never easy.

 You don’t ever want to have this meeting.
 Trust me.
 You certainly don’t want to have it very often.

 But having this meeting could avoid you having other even harder meetings than this one.
 And it could turn out to be a blessing for everyone.

 It’s called “The Meeting Before the Last Meeting”.

 It’s a meeting you have when –

-Someone who is not performing well on the team.
+- Someone is not performing well on the team.

-You’re at the point where you believe it would be better for them to leave the organization.
+- You’re at the point where you believe it would be better for them to leave the organization than to stay.

 Before you release them (which is one of the hardest things a leader has to do)…

 It’s a meeting where you give grace, a final chance, and clear guidance as far as what needs to improve – including a date by which you expect to see results.